 EU students, who don’t normally live in England, will also be able to get a Postgraduate Loan for a Master’s course at an English university or college.

-Applications for postgraduate loans will open in June 2018.
+Applications for postgraduate loans opened in June 2018.
 Here are our top tips:

 For further information please visit http://www2.warwick.ac.uk/services/academicoffice/funding/fundingyourstudies/pgloans

-A small number of bursaries are available to candidates experiencing economic hardship for reasons beyond their control e.g. severe economic downturn in an economy.
+A number of bursaries are also available to candidates experiencing economic hardship for reasons beyond their control e.g. severe economic downturn in an economy.

-Those interested in applying for a scholarship should write a separate essay (up to 300 words) outlining why they believe that they are a worthy candidate.
-Applicants need not necessarily specify which scholarship they wish to apply for as the scholarship committee will consider which specific scholarship would be most suitable.
+If you are self-funding and are interested in applying for a scholarship you need to write a separate essay (up to 500 words) with your application outlining why you believe you should be awarded a scholarship, taking the criteria listed above into consideration.
+You don’t need to specify which scholarship you wish to apply for as the scholarship committee will consider which specific scholarship would be most suitable following your interview

-The scholarship committee will decide on scholarship awards on an ongoing basis during the recruitment cycle but applicants are strongly encouraged to apply early.
-For deadline dates, visit our apply section.
+The scholarship committee decide on scholarship awards on an ongoing basis during the recruitment cycle but applicants are strongly encouraged to apply early.
+For deadline dates, please visit our apply tab.